 “Yes 2 boxes Orchard.
 Thank you!”

 Each comment effectively functions as a reservation.
-Within seconds of posting, customers receive an automated confirmation via Facebook.
+Within seconds of commenting, customers receive an automated confirmation through Facebook.
 They then pick up their reserved items during a designated window at one of Swensen’s four locations – Orchard, Addison, Paul or Hagerman – with the discount applied at checkout.

 The potato deal, while eye-catching, is just one example.
 Swensen’s runs Social Deals on a weekly cadence, dropping new offers exclusively through its Facebook page.
-The store has built what is essentially a subscriber notification list using Facebook’s native tools – customers who comment “Yes” or “Deal” on a signup post opt in to receive notifications whenever a new deal goes live.
+The store has built what is essentially a subscriber notification list – customers who comment “Yes” or “Deal” on a signup post opt in to receive notifications whenever a new deal goes live.

 “Are you getting notified when a new Swensen’s Social Deal drops?” one of the store’s posts reads.
 “If not, you’re missing out on some incredible savings!
 Just enter ‘Yes’ or ‘Deal’ in the comments to get started.”

-It is a deceptively simple system.
-There are no apps to download, no accounts to create and no credit card information to enter online.
-The entire transaction – from discovery to reservation to fulfillment – runs through Facebook comments and in-store pickup.
+It is a deceptively simple system – at least from the shopper’s side.
+There are no apps for customers to download, no accounts to create and no credit card information to enter online.
+From the shopper’s perspective, the entire transaction – discovery, reservation and pickup – happens through Facebook comments and a trip to the store.

 For independent grocers watching from the sidelines, the Swensen’s model offers several practical takeaways that go beyond social media buzz.